tower1ight/World/3.Rules, Systems, Handouts/Non specific C.04 PC handout.md

 Druids, Paladins, Fighters, and Rangers are by far the most likely of an archetype for making a PC in this society.
 This would be followed by Wizards, Artificers, and Bards which are prevalent.
 Rogues, Monks, and Sorcerers would follow as plausible but requiring a more complex explanation of what motivated them to fit this archetype.
 Finally Barbarians, Clerics, and Warlocks are highly uncommon and would represent a form of social deviance working in opposition to the dominant cultural norms and values.

-The following are of course suggestions and represent the most common instance of where these archetypes fit into society **Druids, Wizards, Artificers, Sorcerers, Rangers:** often performing some sort of science roll, or providing key community resources like food, construction, maintenance of the network etc.
+The following are of course suggestions and represent the most common instance of where these archetypes fit into society **Druids, Wizards, Artificers, Sorcerers, Rangers:** often performing some sort of science roll, or providing key community resources like food, construction, maintenance of the network etc

-Clerics and

 **Druids, Bards, occasionally Paladins:** Keepers of oral history, designers, artists, healers, leaders and politicians